 Rest and repeat 3-4 times.

 Let me know if you give this workout a try!
+It sure is my favorite lower body resistance workout!
 I love hearing your feedback 🙂

 Based on this post, here are a few similar ones you should check out.